MicrosoftLearning/MS-4005-Craft-effective-prompts-for-Microsoft-Copilot-for-Microsoft-365/Instructions/Labs/M01-Summarize-simplify-information-with-microsoft-copilot-microsoft-365/7-summarize-information-copilot.md

 - [Market Trend Report- Protein shake.docx](https://go.microsoft.com/fwlink/?linkid=2268827)

-Open the Microsoft Copilot chat experience in Microsoft Teams and follow along with the prompts that reference the files above.
+Open the Business chat experience in Microsoft Teams and follow along with the prompts that reference the files above.

 > [!NOTE]
 > Starting prompt: